ClimateCompatibleGrowth/guidelines/_posts/2023-09-27-onstove-workflow.md

                restriction=RESTRICTION)
 ```

-Then we need to create all intermediate rules required to go from raw data procesing until
+Then we need to create all intermediate rules required to go from raw data processing until
 generating the desired final output files.

 ### The `process_data` rule <a name="process_data"></a>